Josef-Friedrich/luakeys/README.md

   -- default: false
   convert_dimensions = false,

-  -- Output the results table to the console.
+  -- Pretty print the result table to the console. debug = false,

-  -- default: false
-  debug = true,
+  -- The default value for naked keys (keys without a value). default = true

   -- A table with some default values.
 The result table is merged with -- this table.